 Supervision and review: the quality control dimension

 The 2024 Spotlight also flagged supervision and review as a recurring quality control observation.
-Under QC 20 (which applies until QC 1000 takes effect for inspections of periods ending on or after 15 December 2025), the engagement partner must supervise the engagement team and review the work performed.
-The PCAOB observes deficiencies when: the partner signs off on working papers without evidence of substantive review; review notes remain unresolved at the date the auditor’s report is released; or the engagement quality reviewer doesn’t evaluate the significant judgements made by the engagement team.
+Under QC 20 (which applies until QC 1000 takes effect for inspections of periods ending on or after 15 December 2025), the EP must supervise the engagement team and review the work performed.
+The PCAOB observes deficiencies when the EP signs off on WPs without evidence of substantive review, when RNs remain unresolved at the date the auditor’s report is released, or when the engagement quality reviewer doesn’t evaluate the significant judgements made by the engagement team.

 For non-Big Four firms, the supervision finding often connects directly to the substantive deficiency.
 An insufficient revenue test or an untested data report might have been caught by a reviewer who knew what to look for.
 The PCAOB’s message, stated repeatedly across Spotlight publications, is that many Part I.A deficiencies are preventable through better real-time supervision rather than after-the-fact review.